-User intent is the name for the motivation of the searcher, for example when entering his search into a search engine.
-Google and other search engines evaluate the hits found in terms of content and evaluate how well they match the suspected user intent.
+Search intent is the name for the motivation of the searcher, for example when entering a query into a search engine.
+Google and other search engines evaluate the hits found in terms of content and evaluate how well they match the suspected search intent.
 The better this fit between the information on a website and the entered user intent or search query, the better the page ranks in the search results from Google.
 Sometimes one speaks of search intent with user intent.

 - 1 What Types of User Intent (search queries) are There?